-Founding and staffing schools for both Native-American and African-American children throughout the country became a priority for Mother Drexel, as she was now known, and her congregation.
+Founding and staffing schools for both Native-American and African-American children throughout the country became a priority for Mother Drexel, as she was now known, and her Religious Order.
 During her lifetime, she opened, staffed and directly supported nearly 60 schools and missions, especially in the West and Southwestern United States.

 Her crowning educational focus was the establishment in 1925 of Xavier University of Louisiana, the only predominantly African-American Catholic institution of higher learning in the United States.
 Religious education, social services, visitations in homes, hospitals and prisons were also included in the ministries of Mother Drexel and her fellow religious sisters.

 Through the initiative of her prophetic witness, the Church in the United States was enabled to become aware of the grave domestic need for an apostolate among Native-Americans and African-Americans.
 She did not hesitate to speak out against injustice, taking a public stance when racial discrimination was evident.

 For the last 18 years of her life, Mother Drexel was rendered almost completely immobile because of a serious heart ailment.
 During these years, she gave herself to a life of adoration and contemplation, as she had desired from early childhood.